Global Affiliate Program

 Affiliates are not allowed to collect membership fees, but they can solicit fees for their activities or events.
 For example, if you’re hosting a professional development workshop, you might charge a nominal fee to support the cost of a speaker or refreshments served during the program.
 We encourage affiliates to keep their event costs reasonable in an effort to be accessible to more women in their community.

 Men are welcome to join SWE as members and participate in affiliate activities.
 In many cultures, men traditionally hold a great deal of power and it is therefore essential that they be included as advocates for diversity, equity, and inclusion.

 Global Ambassador Program

-The Global Ambassador Program is an opportunity for SWE members outside of the United States to serve in leadership positions to advance SWE's mission.
-Global Ambassadors promote the SWE brand, grow the SWE community in their city, and are able to speak knowledgeably on SWE products and services.
-In addition to their role as a SWE representative, Global Ambassadors create a Personal Leadership Development Plan and have the opportunity to complete one of the SWE Leadership Competency eLearning Modules.
+The Global Ambassador Program is an opportunity for SWE members outside of the USA to serve in leadership positions to advance SWE's mission.
+Global Ambassadors promote the SWE brand, grow the SWE community in their region and contribute their diverse global perspectives to SWE's global strategy.

-SWE Global Ambassadors serve from July 1 to June 30.
-They are provided training and tools at the beginning of their term to prepare them for success in this volunteer leadership role.
+SWE Global Ambassadors serve for one year from 1 July to 30 June.
+They are provided training and tools to prepare them for success in this volunteer leadership role.
 Global Ambassadors must reapply each year to ensure they remain up-to-date on SWE activities and pledge their continued commitment.
-Applications for the Global Ambassador program are accepted annually from June 1 to June 30.

 If you are not ready to commit an entire year to serve as a Global Ambassador, but you still want to get involved, email email@example.com to learn about other opportunities.